dolittle/Runtime/Documentation/Concepts/event_horizon.md

 ### Subscriber

+A subscriber is a [tenant]({{< ref "tenant.md" >}}) in a microservice that subscribes to a set of public events from a tenant in another microservice, producer.
+It can subscribe to specific streams of events which will end up in the subscriber's event store, waiting for further processing.
-A subscriber is a microservice that subscribes to a [partition]({{< ref "streams.md#partitions" >}}) of a [public stream]({{< ref "streams.md#public-vs-private-streams" >}}) from another microservice.
-Meaning that every event that is put into that partition of that specific public stream in another microservice.
+More specifically, the subscriber subscribes to a specific [partition]({{< ref "streams.md#partitions" >}}) of a [public stream]({{< ref "streams.md#public-vs-private-streams" >}}) from another microservice.
+Meaning that every event that is put into that partition of that specific public stream in another microservice ultimately ends up in the subscriber's event store.
+As with [event processors]({{< ref "event_handlers_and_filters.md" >}}) it is important that a subscription gets an event once, and once only and that it does not skip any events.
+For that it uses the same mechanisms as the event processors (look at [stream processors]({{< ref "streams.md#stream-processor">}}) for details).
+Once the subscription has been successfully registered and the event horizon established the subscriber's microservice will start receiving events from from the producer.

 ### Producer

-The producer is simply a microservice with other microservices that are subscribed to one or more of its public streams.
+The producer is a tenant in a microservice that has subscribers subscribed to its public streams.
+When events are committed they can be committed as either public or private events.
+Only public events are eligible for being filtered into a public stream.
+It then has to explicitly configure a consent for a subscriber to subscribe to a partition in a public stream.
 The producer has to consent to a microservice subscribing to any of its public streams.
+When a subscription is received the producer's Runtime will check whether there exists a consent for that specific subscription and will only allow events to flow if that consent exists.